EkaterinaPolishchuk/soil-erosion-detection/README.md

 # soil-erosion-detection
 ## Soil Erosion Detection

 This project aims to detect soil erosion areas on satellite images using a deep learning approach.
 Specifically, we use the U-Net neural network architecture to train a model on a dataset of labeled images.
-Задача состоит в обучении нейронной сети обнаружению эрозий почвы по аэрофотоснимкам.

 # Dataset
 Given: